mayadata-io/mayadata-docs/docs/getstarted/signup.md

 ## Account cancellation or deletion

+If you have issues related to your account, see [account troubleshooting](/docs/product/userguides/common/acctroubleshoot).

 To request cancellation or deletion of your account, email us at support@mayadata.io or submit a ticket at the support portal.